powersindustries/DataTypesAndAlgorithms_Java/README.md

 - Hash Tables are a data container where each piece of data is searchable through a {Key, Value} pair.
 - How It works:
     - Array with a prime number amount of entries.
     - When adding a new entry, we take the key and hash it.
-This Hash value becomes the index in the array.
+This Hash value becomes the index within the array.
         - `Hash Method` -> Takes a string and turns it into a number.
 Calculation is 1 way, you can turn the key to a hash but the hashed index cant turn back into the original key.
     - Each entry in the array is a linked list.
 When we have multiple entries with say key, the duplicate key values get added to the end of the linked list.
+- Collisions -> When multiple values have the same key.
+    - This usecase is handled by having each value in the array be a linked list.
 - Big O Information:
     - Hash Method -> O(1)
     - Set Method -> O(1)